Keeper-Security/Commander/README.md

         If disabled, the client cannot resume a session.
 Available options: `on`, `off`

         Example: `this-device persistent_login on`
-    - `ip_auto_approve` - If enabled, the device is automatically approved based on a previously used ip address for the user or enterprise.
+    - `ip_auto_approve` - If enabled, the device is automatically approved based on a previously used IP address for the user or enterprise.
         If disabled, the device will not be automatically approved.
         By default ip_auto_approve is ON.
         Available options: `yes`, `no`